-19 Ghana Cocoa Board Research and Monitoring Department.
+$^{\rm 10}$ Ghana Cocoa Board Research and Monitoring Department.

-20 https://presidency.gov.gh/index.php/briefing-room/news-style-2/1653-new-community-mining-schemes-to-create-12-000-jobs-at-aboso-gwira-akango-president-akufo-addo
+$^{11}\ https://presidency.gov.gh/index.php/briefing-room/news-style-2/1653-new-community-mining-schemes-to-create-12-000-jobs-at-aboso-gwira-akango-president-akufo-addo$ drivers ( provision of Alternative/ additional livelihood options, key legislative reforms).
 The REDD+ strategy and the ERPD give a clear direction (at least 20 years) on the implementation of the program beyond the ERPA period.
 The program primarily targets sustainable cocoa productions and this commodity is a high exchange earner for Ghana.
 Therefore, governments always pay attention to this sector and hence the programme would persist the ERPA period.
 Exposure and vulnerability to natural disturbances This risk associated with natural disturbances remains low.
 The main natural risk in the GCFRP accounting area is forest fires.
 Generally, the occurrence of uncontrolled forest fires may happen as a result of illegal practices related to , land clearing, charcoal production, and as a result of dry years (El Nino events).
 The programme has mitigated the risk of forest fires by strengthening fire management and control units at the Forestry Commission, district assemblies, and fire volunteers etc. 5% Reversal risk is consider ed Low 5% - 5% =0% 0% The FC also implemented the Wild Fire Management Project (2000-2008) and has therefore gained lots of experience in the management of wildfires in Ghana.
 A Manual of Procedure to guide FC staff in the management of fires has also been produced.
 This is currently being reviewed and may be ready by end of March, 2022.

-Better land use planning with the development and operationalization of HIA management plans would ensure forests remain healthy and less susceptible to
+Better land use planning with the development and

+operationalization of HIA management plans would

+ensure forests remain healthy and less susceptible to

 fires.
-The HIA management plans for both Juaboso/Bia and Asutifi/Asunafo HIAs would be ready by end of
+The HIA management plans for both Juaboso/Bia

+and Asutifi/Asunafo HIAs would be ready by end of

 year 2021.

-Accin the promotion of Climate Creat Con-
+Again, the promotion of Climate Smart Cocoa

-Again, the promotion of Climate Smart Cocoa practices is one of the pillars of this programme and
+practices is one of the pillars of this programme and

 this would mitigate the effect of climate change on

 cocoa production systems (ERPD page 55).

+cocoa production systems (ENFD page 33).

+Total reversa l "ial. aak 100/

+18%

+aside percen tage

+ļ

 Total reversa al risk set- 18%

-aside percen tage
+aside percen tage from

-Total reversa 18%

-aside percen

 ER-PD or previous

-monitoring (whichever -
+monitoring report

-recent) is more
+(whichever is more

+recent)